markcalendario/e-commerce-with-stripe/readme.md

 **Cons**

-- Not available in the Philippines
+- Production is not available in the Philippines, the test only

 # Stripe API